HumanTree92/VENT_MineCraft_ModPack/README.md

 # VENT_MineCraftForge_ModPack
 This is a Mod Pack for Velociti Entertainments Private Server (MineCraft Forge)

----
+# Download & Installation

-# How to install
+1) Download the .zip.
-The installation is rather quite simple.
+2) Extract the .zip or Open the .zip.

-1. First you want to make sure you installed the forge installer in the pack as client
+3) Make sure you have installed Forge.
+Its located in this Pack as well.
-2. Then in order to add the mods go to AppData > Roaming > .minecraft > mods & place them there
+4) Then go to your MineCraft Mods folder.

-That's it.
-It's all installed
+ * appdata > roaming > .minecraft > mods

----
+5) Place all the Mods into the Mods Folder

 # Visit Velociti Entertainment
 * [TS3](http://www.velocitientertainment.com/ts3/)